 “Retiring seems to put a magnifying lens on those pesky existential questions that we have perhaps been putting off: What is the best use of what I know to be a limited time on this earth?

 We have 30 more years of life now than we did just a century ago and some of us are retiring as early as 50.
-There is now a whole (and large!) span of life that we haven’t really figured out—one many of us have been planning for financially but not always preparing for emotionally, mentally, and spiritually.
+There is now a whole (and large!) span of life that we haven’t really figured out—one many of us have been planning for financially but not always prepared for emotionally, mentally, and spiritually.

 The two questions most people ask around retirement are: Will I have enough money to retire?
 What will I do when I stop working?